 EFwM started in 1982 with just one outreach worker who provided transportation to service agencies, translation, English classes, and recreational activities to mostly Haitian migrant workers.
-Later in our first decade, we added drivers' education classes, a migrant summer youth camp, and our immigration services, begun in response to the 1986 Immigration Reform and Control Act, that went on to obtain amnesty for many.
+Later in our first decade, we added drivers' education classes, a migrant summer youth camp, and our immigration services, which began in response to the 1986 Immigration Reform and Control Act, that led to amnesty for many.

 In 1996 we welcomed our first Sacramental Minister to develop a religious congregation of migrant workers.

 In 1998 we opened our permanent facility, El Centro Episcopal, and it has allowed us to expand our programs and services even further.
 We have added two full-time immigration specialists.
 Meanwhile, our religious congregation continued to grow, and in 2000 we began to hold worship services in the winter as well as during the growing season.